brianreumere/mutualaid.info/hugo/mutualaid.info/content/posts/2024-11-12-using-relayd-as-a-reverse-proxy-on-openbsd.md

 Relays operate on layer 7 (the application layer) of the [OSI model](https://en.wikipedia.org/wiki/OSI_model) (which has its issues, but is a useful shorthand) and allow for advanced functionality like TLS termination and redirection based on HTTP headers and paths.
 Relays are what allow you to use relayd as an HTTP reverse proxy or do more advanced application layer request routing.

 The relay configuration defines a port to listen and accepts client connections on.
-The `forward to` directive of a relay determines which table to forward connections to.
+The `forward to` directive of a relay determines which table of hosts and which port to forward connections to.

 ### Protocols